 Throughout this incredibly turbulent process, from 2008 to now, was there ever an awakening point where you felt like there was no going back?
 That you had done everything you could with your ‘cold logic’ so all you could do was capitulate?

-No there was no awakening moment.
-My position was given from the very beginning.
-My position was we were bankrupt, so we don’t take new loans.
+There was no awakening moment.
+My position was we were bankrupt, so we don’t take on any new loans.
 Whether you are an individual, a company or a country, you do not take on new loans if you are bankrupt because there is no way you will escape the bankruptcy by doing this.
 If you can’t repay your mortgage, it doesn’t help to get a credit card.
 What you need to do is go to your bankers, restructure your debt and reduce it effectively, then you need to restructure your operation so that you are more efficient and can increase your income, and only then do you consider new loans to invest and grow.

 Yanis Varoufakis in the thick of Greek crisis talks with IMF director Christine Lagarde and current Greek prime minister Alexis Tsipras